 “If I get glutened, it takes three to five days of terrible pain and brutal fatigue to recover – somewhat,” says the TV news researcher and mom of two teens.
 “It takes so long to get my system back under control.
 I’ve yet to find anything that provides relief.
 It’s like the drug companies are unaware of a whole untapped market out here.”

 “It’s not going to be tomorrow or even next year,” cautions Dr. Joseph Murray, a gastroenterologist and celiac expert at the Mayo Clinic in Rochester, Minnesota.
 “But I hope we’ll see a different, expanded treatment landscape about five years down the road.
-It won’t be a flood of treatments but there should at least one, maybe two, that are aimed at making life easier for people with celiac disease.”
+It won’t be a flood of treatment options but there should at least one, maybe two, that are aimed at making life easier for people with celiac disease.”

 Currently, a gluten-free diet is the only treatment for the condition that is thought to affect one in every 100 people.
 Those with the disease cannot tolerate this protein that is found in wheat, barley and rye products.
 In fact, to prevent gluten from crossing the gut barrier, their immune systems will mount an attack that damages the villi, finger-like projections in the wall of the small intestine that act as guardians of the gate.